 Goals win games and while we all love to see 'the beautiful game' played in a free-flowing, pass-and-move style, it's still a results business.

-While its origin is unknown, the phrase was made popular by Brazilian legend Pelé, who is widely regarded as one of, if not the greatest players of all time.
-However, while he was extremely skillful with the ball at his feet, he is best known for one thing - goals, and lots of them.
+Brazilian legend Pelé - widely regarded as one of the greatest players of all time - was extremely skillful with the ball at his feet and great to watch, but he is best known for scoring goals - lots of them.

 Arbroath vs Bon Accord: 12th September 1885

 During the early days of football, games ending with high scores were much more common, considering that the game had yet to become professional and highly organised teams would often face off against amateur sides.

 This was particularly the case in the newly established cup competitions, many of which allowed teams with no experience to enter, which often resulted in lowly sides coming up against vastly superior opposition.

 This was the case in the 1885/86 Scottish Cup, the 13th edition of the annual tournament.
 The draw saw newly formed club Bon Accord pitted against experienced side Arbroath, who had already played in the tournament seven times, in the first round.

 The difference in level became apparent when Bon Accord arrived in Arbroath without a team kit to play in.
 It was clear that Arbroath were likely to record an easy win, but few expected the eventual margin.